Pylons/hypatia/docs/install.rst

 primarily under Python 2.7, so that version is recommended.
 It does *not* run under Python 3.X.

-.. warning:: To succesfully install :mod:`hypatia`, you will need an environment capable of compiling Python C code.
+.. warning:: To successfully install :mod:`hypatia`, you will need an environment capable of compiling Python C code.
 See the documentation about installing, e.g. ``gcc`` and ``python-devel`` for your system.
 You will also need :term:`setuptools` installed